nicolewallace09/techly/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This project is a CMS-style social networking site where developers can publish posts and comment on other developers post.
-This application follows the MVC paradigm in it's structure and uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows the MVC paradigm in it's structure and uses Handlebars.js as the templating language, and Sequelize as the ORM.
+For authentication of user we utilized Passport.

 ## Table of Contents
 * [Installation](#installation)